What NOT to do when you visit Copenhagen

 - DON’T rely on the local weather forecast.
 The Norwegian one is said to be better, but even that one is notoriously inaccurate, and many days the weather changes every 10 minutes.
 Look out the window – and good luck! (and check DON’T no. 7.2.)

 - DON’T think you can do with an hour or two of aimless bike riding on one of the chunky, white public city bikes.
 It’s electric, heavy as a tank and an awful riding experience.

 Also, a short ride will not do any justice to the phenomenon of urban cycling, which you’ll not find better anywhere else in the world.
-Plan for the places and visits as you would otherwise, but have a bike handy and use it to go anywhere at anytime.
+Plan for the places and visits as you would otherwise, but have a bike handy and use it to go anywhere at any time.

 - DON’T go (ride) to the little mermaid.
 In almost any aspect, it is the least interesting sight in Copenhagen.
-But just in the case you really have to… If your ignorant Facebook-friends will only thumbs-up the photos of you standing in the crowd of tourists before this little, meagre statue… Then at least do yourself the favor to visit Kastellet on your way, right next to it.
-It’s a 17th century citadel, a fortress of ramparts surrounded by moats, restored to its original state, very beautiful and historically interesting.
+But just in the case you really have to… If your ignorant Facebook-friends will only thumbs-up the photos of you standing in the crowd of tourists before this little, meagre statue… Then at least do yourself the favour to visit Kastellet on your way, right next to it.
+It’s a 17th-century citadel, a fortress of ramparts surrounded by moats, restored to its original state, very beautiful and historically interesting.

 - DON’T be stuck up and down Strøget, the highly overrated shopping street and least interesting space in Copenhagen.
 It is as generic as any shopping street in any large or semi-large city in the world.
 No locals over 15 would go here.
 It used to be interesting, as the world’s first pedestrian street in the 1960s.
 But today it has degenerated to an outdoor, trivial shopping mall for tourists.